What is NAS mirror backup?

 Take Synology Drive Server as an example.
 It is a centralized file sharing and syncing service that allows you to access the most updated files on multiple Synology NAS client devices.
 To seamlessly sync the data, one Synology NAS device should be chosen as the host server, and the rest of the paired Synology NAS devices will act as client devices.

-1. To sync files between the centralized NAS server and the client Synology NAS devices, the first thing you should do is establishing connections.
-To be more specific, enter the IP address, username, and password of the host Synology NAS device.
+1. To sync files between the centralized NAS server and the client Synology NAS devices, the first thing you should do is establishing connections - enter the IP address, username, and password of the host Synology NAS device.

 2. Choose the remote and local shared folders that you want to sync, check Enable and click Apply button.